×

 Verification

-1. Check the pod user and group IDs being used in the pod container you created.
+1. Check the user and group IDs being used by the container in the pod you created.
 The pod is inside the Linux user namespace.

 1. Start a shell session with the container in your pod: